lsst-dm/dmtn-090/index.rst

 images, as well as do cutouts and other operations on the raw images, before sending them back in a compliant format.

-For IVOA compliant catalog access, the standards revolve around TAP (Table Access Protocol) and VOTable to represent the results.
+For IVOA-compliant catalog access, the standards revolve around TAP (Table Access Protocol) and VOTable to represent the results.
 The language of TAP queries is ADQL, which is SQL-like, but has some differences between the variant of SQL that QServ.
 The DAX Webservices must rewrite the query